REST API Part 1

 RestRequest req = RestContext.request;

-- If the Apex method has no parameters, Apex REST copies the HTTP request body into the RestRequest.requestBody property.
+- If the REST API methods Salesforce has no parameters, Apex REST copies the HTTP request body into the RestRequest.requestBody property.
 If the method has parameters, then Apex REST attempts to deserialize the data into those parameters and the data won’t be deserialized into the RestRequest.requestBody property.

 - If a login call is made from the API for a user with an expired or temporary password, subsequent API calls to custom Apex REST Web service methods aren’t supported and result in the MUTUAL_AUTHENTICATION_FAILED error.
-Reset the user’s password and make a call with an unexpired password to be able to call Apex Web service methods.
+Reset the user’s password, then call with the new password to access the Apex Web service methods.

 How to Create An Apex REST Web Service And Make A Callout

 Let us take an example to create a lead in Salesforce.
-In this, we will define the code in the APEX class that is exposed as a REST web service and then we will use Postman to make a call to this web service.
+In this, we will define the code in the APEX class exposed as a REST web service, and then use Postman to make a call to it.

 Create an Apex class in your instance from Setup by entering Apex Classes in the Quick Find box, then selecting Apex Classes.
 Click New and add the following code to your new class: